kubernetes/kops/docs/run_in_existing_vpc.md

       zone: us-east-1b
   ```

-  Verify that `networkCIDR` & `networkID` match your VPC CIDR & ID.
+  Verify that `networkCIDR` and `networkID` match your VPC CIDR and ID.
-  You likely need to set the CIDR on each of the Zones, because subnets in a VPC cannot overlap.
+  You probably need to set the CIDR on each of the Zones, as subnets in a VPC cannot overlap.

 3. You can then run `kops update cluster` in preview mode (without `--yes`).
-  You don't need any arguments, because they're all in the cluster spec:
+  You don't need any arguments because they're all in the cluster spec:

   ```shell
   kops update cluster ${CLUSTER_NAME}
   ```

-  Review the changes to make sure they are OK - the Kubernetes settings might
+  Review the changes to make sure they are OK—the Kubernetes settings might
    not be ones you want on a shared VPC (in which case, open an issue!)

   **Note also the Kubernetes VPCs (currently) require `EnableDNSHostnames=true`. kops will detect the required change,